jsalac-deloitte/bootcamp-challenge-spacetour/README.md

 ### To start with the Project

-Clone the Repository to your local machine, runt the command to your terminal :
+Clone the Repository to your local machine, run the command to your terminal :
 #### `Git Clone git@github.com:jsalac-deloitte/bootcamp-challenge-spacetour.git jsalac-bootcamp-challenge`

 After you cloned it, go to the project directtory